spacelift-io/user-documentation/docs/faq/README.md

 ![](../assets/screenshots/feature-request.png)

-- Go to the "Product updates" section, in the bottom-left corner menu (1).
+- Go to the "Resource section" section, in the bottom-left corner menu.
-- Go to the "Roadmap" tab to review the current roadmap (2) and to the "Feature Requests" tab (3) to see the feature requests pending review.

-If you see the feature you are looking for, you can vote for it (4), or leave a comment (5).
-Otherwise, you can submit a new feature request by clicking on "Suggest a feature" (6).
+- Fill in your problem or request, what you are trying to achieve, and optionally, your current work around.
+The scroll down to submit your request.

+If you wish to view feature requests you have previously submitted, you can access the portal through this pop-out.
+There, you'll be able to see the status of your requests.

+Additionally, the portal allows you to vote on and join discussions about other requests, review new releases, and see upcoming features

 {% endif %}